"The Pen may be Mightier than

 -United States Fencing Association

-and gained extensive regional, national and international tournament experience.
+extensive regional, national and international tournament experience.
 She even competed in a World Cup!
-She has
+She has since received

-(an internationally recognized certification) in Foil and Epee in 2004 and is the highest USFA-rated female referee in the
+Moniteur (an internationally recognized certification) in Foil and Epee in 2004 and is the highest USFA-rated female referee

 conferences, as well as fencing tournaments of all levels.
 Since establishing the Farmington Valley Fencing Academy,

-Mal-sun has been able to train at the Boston Fencing Club weekly--first under the tutelage of French Fencing Master Jean Cleeve-Soter
+Mal-sun has trained at the Boston Fencing Club--first under the tutelage of French Fencing Master Jean Cleeve-Soter and with

-and currently with US National Coach Michael Marx--so she could further her understanding of modern competitive fencing and
+US National Coach and 2-time Olympian Michael Marx--so she could further her understanding of modern competitive fencing and

 continue to be the best fencing coach for her students.
 Under Master Soter's training she became a US National Gold

 Medalist at the 2008 Chicago Division 2 Women's Foil North American Cup--her best result to date.
-Mal-sun is currently
+Mal-sun last trained

-training with Fencing Master Michael Marx of the Boston Fencing Club (www.bostonfencingclub.org) and Fencing Master Slava Grigoriev of the Fencing Academy of Westchester, New York (www.fencewestchester.com).
-Coach Mal-sun recently placed 41st at the 2010 Virginia Beach Divison 1 Women's Foil North American Cup--the highest
+with Fencing Master Michael Marx of the Boston Fencing Club (http://www.bostonfencingclub.org/) and Fencing Master Slava Grigoriev of the Fencing Academy of Westchester, New York (http://www.fencewestchester.com/).
+Coach Mal-sun also placed 41st at the 2010 Virginia Beach Divison 1 Women's Foil North American Cup--the highest

 division in US Fencing, where the top 4 fencers make up the US National Team for the Olympics and World Championships.

-hopes to instill the passion for the sport in her students as well as giving them the adequate environment to accomplish even
+Mal-sun hopes to instill the passion for the sport in her students as well as giving them the adequate environment

-greater results than hers.
-Some of her students' accomplishments include Bonnie Hennig (2008 US Veteran National Bronze
+to accomplish even greater results than hers.
+Some of her students' accomplishments include Bonnie Hennig (2014 US Veteran

-Medalist), Maria Napolitano (2009 CT High-School Women's Epee Champion), Devin Miles (2008 CT High-School Men's Epee Silver
+CT High-School Men's Epee Champion), Maria Napolitano (2009 CT High-School Women's Epee Champion), Devin Miles (2008 CT High-School

-coached the Simsbury High School Fencing Club from 2002 to 2007 and is currently the Fencing Coach at The Loomis Chaffee
+Mal-sun coached the Simsbury High School Fencing Club from 2002 to 2007 and The Loomis Chaffee School

-School in Windsor, CT.
-She has a BA in Art/Graphic Design and speaks fluently English, Italian, French and understands
+in Windsor, CT, from 2007-2013.
+She has a BA in Art/Graphic Design and speaks fluently English, Italian, French and

 FVFA Head Coach and Owner